 They identified over 3,000 bladder cancer cases between 1999 and 2011.
 The researchers matched each case with no more than five controls.
 They accounted for age, gender, GP practice, and diagnosis date.
 The researchers identified Zantac, other H2 blockers, and proton pump inhibitors (PPIs) in the prescription records.

 The researchers reported that short-term Zantac use increased the bladder cancer risk by 22 percent.
 Taking the drug for at least three years increased the risk of a bladder cancer diagnosis by 43 percent compared to non-users.
 The researchers found that proton pump inhibitor use, even long-term use, was not associated with bladder cancer.
-The researchers concluded that Zantac use, especially long-term use, increased the bladder cancer risk.
+The researchers concluded that Zantac use, especially long-term use, increased the risk of bladder cancer.

 What These Zantac Studies Cumulatively Show